Don’t let the door hit you in the ...

 Any idea who the biggest employer in Chicago is?
 You’ve got it: the federal government.
 Necessary, but nobody is thumping their chests saying “Chicago’s got 3,800 mail carriers ...”

 Does anybody even care anymore what companies are headquartered here?
 Excepting the company they actually work for, and maybe not even that, now that we’ve become unmoored from our places of employment.
-When Bally snagged the Chicago casino, did anybody other than me think, “Oh, that’s so cool, because Bally is headquartered right here, in Chicago, where it was founded in 1932 ...”
+When Bally snagged the Chicago casino, did anybody other than me think, “Oh, that’s so cool, because Bally was founded right here in Chicago in 1932 ...”

 And Boeing’s arrival here is etched in my mind, because I just joined the editorial board in 2001.
 I remember when Chicago was vying with Dallas and Denver.
 We were so delighted.
 I wrote the preening, unsigned editorial ... let me see if I can dig it up.
 Talk among yourselves.